This Gal Cooks

 Roasted Tomatoes with Eggs and Quinoa

-I made this Roasted Tomatoes with Eggs and Quinoa just for myself.
+I made this Quinoa Breakfast Bowl with Eggs and Roasted Tomatoes all for myself.
 Ken doesn’t like this type of breakfast food.
 He’s more of a pancakes and coffee cake fan.
 That’s not to say that I don’t like pancakes and coffee cake.
 I do.
 BUT, I cannot stuff my face with those every single day or I would be as huge as a house.
 Somehow Ken is not as huge as a house.
 I need to figure out his secret to not always eating healthy, not always exercising and not being as huge as a house.

 This is a recipe for one but you can easily double, triple or quadruple it if you’re feeding more than just yourself.
 This recipe requires very little prep work.
 If you don’t have any leftover quinoa hanging out in your fridge, you can easily make some in a rice cooker.
 If you don’t have a rice cooker, GO TO THE STORE NOW and get one!
 It will make your life so much easier when it comes to cooking rice and quinoa.
 This gal doesn’t have time to watch a pot of rice or quinoa.
 I’m sure you don’t, either.